microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenge-00.md

   - [VS Code plugin for ARM Templates](../../000-HowToHack/WTH-Common-Prerequisites.md#visual-studio-code-plugins-for-arm-templates)
 - [Azure Storage Explorer](../../000-HowToHack/WTH-Common-Prerequisites.md#azure-storage-explorer)

+## Student Resources
+Your coach will provide you with a Resources.zip file that contains resource files you will use to complete some of the challenges for this hack.

+If you have installed all of the tools listed above on your local workstation, you should unpack the Resources.zip file there too.

+If you plan to use the Azure Cloud Shell, you should upload the Resources.zip file to your cloud shell first and then unpack it there.

 ## Description

 ### Setup your Development Environment on your Laptop